 Countries, along with COPOLAD, are leading the development and implementation of the courses and different organisms such as the PAHO/WHO, CICAD/OAS, RIOD and IDPC, as well as members of the Educational Steering Committee for the COPOLAD virtual courses.

-All the courses are available in Spanish, English and Portuguese.
+All the courses are available in Spanish and English.

 Topics of the courses have been developed by experts in the region in each thematic area.

 National and international editions

 COPOLAD offers to the CELAC this virtual training on Drug Demand Reduction capacity-building through national and/or international editions.

 International editions.
 COPOLAD implements only one international edition for each language.
 Countries are invited and given a number of scholarships to be managed by the National Drug Agencies.

 National editions.
 Countries lead and implement the own National editions of the courses.
 COPOLAD cedes the contents of the courses and the training platform to the countries interested in making their own edition to train their professionals.
 The COPOLAD team provides technical support to the needs that may arise during the implementation process.

 COPOLAD goes for a self-learning process which professionals proceed to study the course contents autonomously, being able to combine a period of training with professional work.

 In order to guide the self-learning, each course has a pedagogical tutor.
 The role of the tutor is to guide the student in the different stages of the training; advise and attend the student's demands; and proceed to evaluate the learning process.

 As a training space, the courses are contained in the "Moodle" learning platform https://moodle.com.
 The pedagogical tutor manages the management of the platform and the students have access at all times.